Sandpaper for Auto Body Work

 Fine: 150-Grit

 The automotive sandpaper grit chart gets smoother with 150-grit, which leaves fine sanding marks on painted metals.
-150-grit lacks the intensity for smoothing out nicks and stripping away multiple layers of paint.
-In fact, 150-grit sandpaper is mostly for feathering areas that have already been sanded with a lower-intensity grit.
+However, 150-grit lacks the intensity needed to smooth out nicks and strip away multiple layers of paint.
+In fact, a 150-grit sandpaper is mostly used for feathering areas that have already been sanded with a lower-intensity grit.

-On cars that have a smooth, single layer of paint, 150-grit sandpaper can do an adequate job of stripping the paint to reveal the metal surface.
-In some cases, there might be little, if any, need for smoothing out rough grains with sandpaper of an even lower intensity.
+On cars with a smooth, single layer of paint, 150-grit sandpaper can adequately strip the paint to reveal the metal surface.
+In some cases, there might be little, if any, need for smoothing out rough grains with a lower-intensity sandpaper.
 On panels that only need touching up in a certain spot, 150-grit will often be the perfect choice for smoothing out the edges of the crack or chip in an otherwise good coat of paint.

 When people ask about what grit sandpaper to use when painting a car, 150-grit is one of the more popular recommendations.
 Consider using a palm sander with 150-grit sandpaper to reduce the manual effort.